Morrowii/Hangman-Game/README.md

 Morrowii is the sole person maintaining and contributing to this project.

-If you need help with anything related to this project, drop me a line on Github.
+If you need help with anything related to this project, drop me a line on GitHub.